marfsama/shiningforce3/specs/format-mpd.md

 | 0x04   | position          | int16 |   3   | Integer part of the position.
 Decimal part is 0x0000
 | 0x0A   | rotation          | ANGLE |   1   | Rotation of the mesh.
 | 0x10   | scale             | FIXED |   3   | Scale of the mesh.

+## Texture animation alternatives

+This 16-bit integers in this list are texture indices, the end of the list is marked by 0xffff.
+The referenced textures images are similar to the ones which are in the [texture animation images](#texture-animation-images) chunk, but these textures are from the "normal" [texture chunk](#texture-chunk).
+The image indices are in one list without a separator, so it is not visible which image belongs to which texture group.
+It is unknown how this knowledge can be obtained, or what purpose this list and the alternative texture images have.

 # Chunks